pytz - World Timezone Definitions for Python¶

 >>> isinstance(pytz.AmbiguousTimeError(), pytz.InvalidTimeError) True >>> isinstance(pytz.NonExistentTimeError(), pytz.InvalidTimeError) True

-Although localize() handles many cases, it is still not possible to handle all.
-In cases where countries change their timezone definitions, cases like the end-of-daylight-savings-time occur with no way of resolving the ambiguity.
+A special case is where countries change their timezone definitions with no daylight savings time switch.
 For example, in 1915 Warsaw switched from Warsaw time to Central European time with no daylight savings transition.
 So at the stroke of midnight on August 5th 1915 the clocks were wound back 24 minutes creating an ambiguous time period that cannot be specified without referring to the timezone abbreviation or the actual UTC offset.
 In this case midnight happened twice, neither time during a daylight saving time period. pytz handles this transition by treating the ambiguous period before the switch as daylight savings time, and the ambiguous period after as standard time.

 >>> utc_dt = datetime(1915, 8, 4, 22, 36, tzinfo=pytz.utc) >>> utc_dt.astimezone(warsaw).strftime(fmt) '1915-08-04 23:36:00 CET+0100'